Near-Optimal Clustering in Mixture of Markov Chains

-This paper investigates clustering in a mixture of ergodic Markov chains.
-We derived an instance-specific lower bound on clustering error, which is, to our knowledge, the first of its kind in this literature.
-We also proposed a computationally efficient, two-stage algorithm that delivers near-optimal error rates without requiring model-specific knowledge.
-Among various technical novelties, our primary contribution is the design of Stage I, which introduces a new injective Euclidean embedding for ergodic Markov chains.
-This novel embedding is crucial for achieving sharp concentration results and accurately clustering trajectories via spectral methods, reinforcing the growing body of literature on the efficacy of spectral algorithms in structured reinforcement learning environments~\citep{jedra2023bmdp,azizzadenesheli2016spectral,azizzadenesheli2017spectral,kausik2023mixture}.
+This paper studies trajectory clustering in MMCs.
+We established an instance-specific lower bound on the achievable clustering error and developed a computationally tractable two-stage algorithm that attains near-optimal rates without requiring any prior knowledge of the underlying MMC model.
+The key ingredient is Stage~I, which introduces a new injective Euclidean embedding for ergodic Markov chains, thereby enabling sharp concentration guarantees for spectral clustering.
+We numerically validate the efficacy of our algorithm.
+Further future directions are detailed in Appendix~\ref{app:future}.

-We present several future directions for this work.
-First, our algorithm requires $\gO(T S^2)$ space complexity, which is quite intensive.
-Making the algorithm more space-efficient by considering streaming settings~\citep{yun2014streaming} and/or using tools from randomized linear algebra~\citep{sketching} is important for large-scale applications.
-It would also be interesting to explore the relationship between the distances considered here for Markov chains (KL divergence and our $L$-based $\ell_2$ distance) and other information divergences beyond KL~\citep{wang2023divergence}, as well as the recently studied bisimulation metric~\citep{calo2024bisimulation,calo2025bisimulation}.
-Extending our algorithm to controlled Markov chains~\citep{banerjee2025markov,kausik2023mixture} is another important direction, as having actions often presents unique challenges~\citep{jedra2023bmdp} and naturally connects to latent MDPs~\citep{kwon2021lmdp,kwon2024lmdp1,kwon2024lmdp2} with real-world applications like personalized RLHF~\citep{park2024rlhf}.

-\begin{ack} J. Lee and S.-Y. Yun were supported by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korean government(MSIT) (No. RS-2022-II220311, Development of Goal-Oriented Reinforcement Learning Techniques for Contact-Rich Robotic Manipulation of Everyday Objects, No. RS-2024-00457882, AI Research Hub Project, and No. RS-2019-II190075, Artificial Intelligence Graduate School Program (KAIST)).
-Y. Jedra was supported by the Knut and Alice Wallenberg Foundation Postdoctoral Scholarship Program under grant KAW 2022.0366. \end{ack}